photkosee/smart-trails/README.md

 I just realized that the way Vite handles environment variables is different from that in React and NextJs.
 Normally we'd use `process.env.*` but instead we need to use `import.meta.env.*` here in Vite.

 And it does have extra functionality to prevent leaking env variables to the client, read more details [here](https://vitejs.dev/guide/env-and-mode), which is kinda cool.

+## Further Improvements

+### Performing API calls on server

+Ideally you'd want to call then from the server since doing those on client can be risky for security issue.

 ## Author